bbcf/bbcflib/doc/tutorial_btrack.rst

     s = t.read(fields=['start','score'])

     # Read only features which either are on chr1 and start within 1000 bp
-    # from the beginning of the chromosome, of are on chr2 and end between
+    # from the beginning of the chromosome, or are on chr2 and end between
     # 3907400 and 4302000:
     sel = [{'chr':'chr1','start':(1,1000)},
            {'chr':'chr2','end':(3907400,4302000)}]